Confluex/cookbook/mock-external-resources/README.md

 Another option would be to create a unique database for everyone who wishes to run the tests.
 This isn't really realistic to manage long term.

-A locally embeddded database which loads up fresh, predictable data upon test startup is the approach we're using here.
+A locally embedded database which loads up fresh, predictable data upon test startup is the approach we're using here.

 ## H2 Database